google/koladata/docs/api_reference.md

 dimension. `kd.take(x, kd.group_by_indices(x))` would group the items in `x` by their values.

-If sort=True groups are ordered by value, otherwise groups are ordered by the appearance of the first object in the group.
+If sort=True groups are ordered by key, otherwise groups are ordered by the appearance of the first object in the group.

 Example 1: